Brave Little Tailor: Adaptations

 From August 28 to November 27, 1938, the Mickey Mouse comic strip published 14 Sunday newspaper comics retelling the story under the title The Brave Little Tailor.
 This version was bookended by segments showing the "real" Mickey Mouse as an actor who is cast by Walt Disney to appear in the film.
 The comic has Mac MacCorker as the fictional director of the short.
 Goofy also appears in these scenes and, after the wrap he is wearing the same clothes he wore in the short film The Whalers, which was released the month before Tailor.
 The story was written by Merrill De Maris and drawn by Manuel Gonzales and Floyd Gottfredson, with inking by Ted Thwaites.

 In 1985, Bantam Books published a children's book called Mickey Meets the Giant which featured Mickey encountering the same giant as the one in this short.
 This version was somewhat more faithful to the original fairy tale, maintaining that the tailor fools the giant by apparently beating him in feats of strength.

 Home media

 The short was released on December 4, 2001 as part of Walt Disney Treasures: Mickey Mouse in Living Color.
 It was also featured, along with A Knight for a Day, on DVD releases of The Sword in the Stone and was included in the 2018 Celebrating Mickey Blu-ray/DVD/Digital combo compilation and in the 2023 Mickey & Minnie: 10 Classic Shorts - Volume 1 Blu-ray/DVD/Digital combo compilation.
+The short is available to stream on Disney+, but it remains unrestored.